 For immediate release: Jan.
 30, 2014

-NORTHAMPTON — Starting this summer, Cooley Dickinson Hospital and the Massachusetts General Hospital Cancer Center will bring expanded and cutting-edge oncology services to the Pioneer Valley through the Mass General Cancer Center at Cooley Dickinson Hospital.
+NORTHAMPTON — Starting this fall, Cooley Dickinson Hospital and the Massachusetts General Hospital Cancer Center will bring expanded and cutting-edge oncology services to the Pioneer Valley through the Mass General Cancer Center at Cooley Dickinson Hospital.

 The new venture will substantially broaden the depth and breadth of cancer services at Cooley Dickinson, which has collaborated with the Mass General Cancer Center since 2009.
 In 2015, the Mass General Cancer Center at Cooley Dickinson will relocate to a new facility in the North Building of Cooley Dickinson’s Locust Street campus.